Doritos

 Doritos (/dəˈriːtoʊz/) is an American brand of flavored tortilla chips produced by Frito-Lay, a wholly owned subsidiary of PepsiCo.
 The concept for Doritos originated at Disneyland at a restaurant managed by Frito-Lay.

 In 1966, Doritos became the first tortilla chip available nationally in the United States.
 The initial flavor was simply toasted corn, followed by taco in 1967, and the now-ubiquitous nacho cheese in 1972.
-Now, the chips are available worldwide in a wide variety of flavors, differing regionally.
+The chips are available worldwide in a wide variety of flavors, differing regionally.

 Doritos has also gained notability for its marketing campaigns, including ads aired during Super Bowls.
-The Doritos brand is also used for similarly seasoned products, like Doritos 3D and taco shells at Taco Bell.
+The Doritos brand is also used for similarly seasoned products, like Doritos 3D and taco shells at Taco Bell, where they're used in Doritos Locos Tacos.

 History

-The term dorito is a contraction of Spanish doradito (little fried and golden thing), which is a diminutive of dorado (fried and golden thing).
+The term dorito is a contraction of Spanish doradito (little golden [thing]), which is a diminutive of dorado (golden [thing]).